sishenhei7/digit-flip/README.md

 ### examples

-You can use YmDrawerHorizontal as a vue component anywhere like this:
+You can use DigitFlip as a vue component anywhere like this:

 ```
 <digit-flip :value="num" />